 Term Definition Base Remuneration Cash and non-cash remuneration paid regularly with no performance conditions.
 Board The Board of Directors of the Group.
-Deferred Shares Shares subject to forfeiture on resignation.
-Used for sign-on awards and deferred STI below Group Executive level.
 Fixed Remuneration Consists of Base Remuneration plus employer contributions to superannuation.
 Group Commonwealth Bank of Australia and its subsidiaries.
 Group Executive Key Management Personnel who are also members of the Group's Executive Committee.
-Group Leadership Reward The Group's long term incentive plan from 1 July 2009 for the CEO and Group Executives.
-Plan (GLRP) Key Management Personnel (KMP) Persons having authority and responsibility for planning, directing and controlling the activities of an entity, directly or indirectly, including any Director (whether executive or otherwise) of that entity.
+Group Leadership Reward Plan (GLRP) The Group's long term incentive plan from 1 July 2009 for the CEO and Group Executives.
+Key Management Personnel (KMP) Persons having authority and responsibility for planning, directing and controlling the activities of an entity, directly or indirectly, including any Director (whether executive or otherwise) of that entity.
 For APS 330, this includes the CEO and all Group Executives (non-executive directors are not subject to the prudential disclosures).
-Key Performance Indicators (KPIs) Are quantitative and qualitative measures, agreed at the start of the performance year, to drive performance outcomes at the Group, Business Unit, team and individual level.
-Long Term Incentive (LTI) A remuneration arrangement which grants benefits to participating executives that may vest if, and to the extent that, performance hurdles are met over a period of three or more years.
+Key Performance Indicators (KPIs) Quantitative and qualitative measures, agreed at the start of the performance year, to drive performance outcomes at the Group, Business Unit, team and individual level.
+Long Term Incentive (LTI) A remuneration arrangement which grants benefits to participating executives that may vest if, and to the extent that, performance hurdles are met over a period of four years.
 The Group's long term incentive plan is the GLRP.
 NPAT Net profit after tax.
-Performance Rights Rights to acquire a Commonwealth Bank of Australia ordinary share with no payment by the recipient if relevant performance hurdles are met.
 PACC Profit after capital charge.
-Reward Shares Shares in CBA granted under the GLRP during the 2010 financial year and subject to performance hurdles.
-Reward Rights Rights to ordinary shares in CBA granted under the GLRP from the 2011 financial year and subject to performance hurdles.
+Reward Rights Rights to CBA ordinary shares or a cash equivalent (subject to Board determination) granted under the GLRP from the 2011 financial year and subject to performance hurdles.
 Salary Sacrifice An arrangement where an employee agrees to forgo part of his or her cash component of Base Remuneration in return for non-cash benefits of a similar value.
 Short Term Incentive (STI) Remuneration paid with direct reference to the Group's and the individual's performance over one financial year.
-Total Shareholder Return TSR measures a company's share price movement, dividend yield and any return of capital over a (TSR) specific period.
 Total Remuneration mix The total combination of fixed and variable remuneration (STI and LTI) that an employee has the potential to receive if they achieve target performance objectives.
+Total Shareholder Return (TSR) TSR measures a company's share price movement, dividend yield and any return of capital over a specific period.
 Variable Remuneration Performance-based remuneration, which includes short term incentives that reward performance over the financial year, and long term incentives that reward performance over a longer term.